 As we saw above.
 Cycling requires only 3-5% of the energy used for cars and it is human powered.
 A renewable energy that will be available as long as we exist and requires no additional infrastructure to be produced.

 We are about to enter a new era in which, each year, less net energy will be available to humankind, regardless of our efforts or choices.
-The only significant choice we will have will be how we adjust to this new regime.
+The real choice we will have will be how we adjust to this new regime.
 That choice – not whether, but how to reduce energy usage and make a transition to renewable alternatives – will have profound ethical and political ramifications.

 Richard Heinberg